sidart/bizdom/_posts/2020-07-19-haldiram-their-man-and-women.md

 Bikaner was growing as a business city as it was in-route to the [important trade route](https://www.thebizdom.in/shekhawati-region-hub-of-army-traders/) through to the ports of Gujarat, toward Delhi.
 The business community was also growing, so was the need for the quick, healthy and cheap snacks.

 Many little hole-in-the-wall shops started selling samosas and kachoris and a freshly fried bhujia.
+Dungar Singh (1872–87), was a forward-looking maharaja for those times, and was known for his desire for a modern administration.
+He was the first Indian king to introduce a police force, establish the state’s first hospital, and it was he who ensured that Bikaner was the first Indian princely state to introduce electricity in 1886.
-Around 1885, during the reign of the benevolent Maharaja Dungar Singh, the first batch of bhujia was made in Bikaner.
+Around 1885, it was during the reign of Maharaja Dungar Singh, that the first batch of bhujia was made in Bikaner, hence you will find ‘Dungar sev’ as a name.

 ### Bhikharam Agarwal
 He was a son of Tansukhdas Agarwal, a poor and just another snack seller living in the Bachaut Ka Mohalla area in Bikaner.
 He just somehow managed to live a decent life with his growing family and a normal going business.